Hey Fam, It’s Iulia!

 So let’s summarize

-BCAA’s help with energy, muscle recovery, and fat burning.
-For fat burning - they work best when paired with fat-burning exercises.
+BCAA’s help with energy, muscle recovery, and burning fat.
+For weight loss - they work best when paired with fat-burning exercises and a healthy balanced diet.
 You can get it from protein powder, most meats, or as a supplemental powder/pill.

 Hope this helps next time I’m kicking your butt with my workouts 😉